 For instance, although you would receive more solar production for the same price in New Mexico than in Massachusetts, the cost of electricity is much higher in the Northeast.
 As a result, the savings from the rental program–i.e., the cost of purchasing electricity from your utility versus the monthly cost of the rental–might actually be higher in Massachusetts, even though the panels produce less electricity.

 Although Tesla no longer includes a panel removal fee, if they were to re-introduce it at a later date, here is how to calculate how much you could save by joining the program: if you stand to save an average of $30 per month from the solar panels, or $360 per year, you’d need to keep the solar panels for about five years to ensure that you break even (by saving enough on electricity bills to offset the cost of the panel removal fee.)

-There are a number of key questions to ask before participating in the Tesla solar rental program:
+There are a number of key questions we encouraged homeowners to ask before participating in the Tesla solar rental program:

 1. What solar equipment is used?

 There is a wide variety of quality and performance across solar panels, which, accordingly, come at different price points.
 Knowing what equipment is being installed on your roof may help you determine whether you’re getting a good deal, as well as the likelihood that the panels will continue performing for a long time.